PixelsCommander/Telekinesis-JS/README.md

 - Names of properties that have to be synchronized during adding objet to scene have to be enumerated as array of strings called {enumerable};-
 - Names of propeties that needs synchronization have to be enumerated as strings in array called {sync}.-

-Simple example of game object class:
+Example class represents game player:

     var Car = function(){
       this.x = 0;